Skip to Content

 • Response by the Other Parent: The Respondent has 21 days if in state to respond or 35 days out of state to respond.

 Attend Initial Status Conference (ISC).
-Generally, the ISC is simply a scheduling conference outline deadlines for the case.
-For example, if child support is at issue the parties will be given a deadline to complete their Sworn Financial Statement and exchange their 16.2 disclosures.
+Generally, the ISC is simply a scheduling conference that outlines deadlines for the case.
+For example, if child support is at issue, the parties will be given a deadline to complete their Sworn Financial Statement and exchange their 16.2 disclosures.

 • Parenting Time: The specific schedule for each parent to spend time with the child.